rhythmbhiwani/whatsapp_rtu_result/README.md

 # Whatsapp RTU Result Server
 This server delivers RTU result to whatsapp clients
 ```
-Note that currently it only works in Whatsapp Business and Delivers 'BTECH IV SEM MAIN 2019' result only
+Note that currently it only works in Whatsapp Business
 ```

 ## Prerequisite
 #### For windows
-Go the the *Setup* folder and install *wkhtmltox.exe* using default configurations.
+Download this setup[https://github.com/wkhtmltopdf/wkhtmltopdf/releases/download/0.12.4/wkhtmltox-0.12.4_msvc2015-win64.exe] and install *wkhtmltox.exe* using default configurations.
 Now add the the location "*C:\Program Files\wkhtmltopdf\bin*" to the *PATH* in Environmental Variables

 #### For Linux users